-ElephantVoices Elephant Gestures Database).
-For example, I have observed that a member of a family will use the axis of her body to point in the direction she wishes to go and then vocalize, every couple of minutes, with a specific call known as a "let's-go" rumble15 (Poole et al, 1988; Poole 2011, ElephantVoices Elephant Calls Context Database16), "I want to go this way, let's go together."
+46. In planning and communicating intentions regarding a movement, elephants use both vocal and gestural communication.
+For example, I have observed that a member of a family will use the axis of her body to point in the direction she wishes to go and then vocalize, every couple of minutes, with a specific call known as a "Let's-Go" Rumble (Poole et al. 1988; Poole 2011), "I want to go this way, let's go together."
 The elephant will also use intention gestures - such as Foot-Swinging - to indicate her intention to move.
-Such a call may be successful or unsuccessful at moving the group or may lead to a longer (45 minutes or more) discussion (series of rumble exchanges known as Cadenced Rumbles17) that I interpret as negotiation.
+Such a call may be successful or unsuccessful at moving the group or may lead to a longer (45 minutes or more) discussion (series of rumble exchanges known as Cadenced-Rumbles) that I interpret as negotiation.
 Sometimes such negotiation leads to disagreement and the group may spilt and go different ways for a period of time.
 In situations where the security of the group is at stake, for instance when a movement is planned through or near to human settlement, all group members are focused on the decision of the matriarch.
-So while "let's go" rumbles are uttered, others adopt a Waiting18 posture until the matriarch, after much Listening19, J-Sniffing20 and Monitoring21 decides it is safe to proceed, where upon they bunch together and move purposefully, and at a fast pace in a Group-March (I have an example on film from Maasai Mara, 2015).
-Elephants typically move through dangerous habitat at high speed and at night in a very goal oriented manner known as "streaking," which has been described and documented through the movements of elephants wearing satellite tracking collars (Douglas-Hamilton et al 2005).
-The many different signals - calls, postures, gestures and behaviors elephants use to contemplate and initiate such movement (including others e.g. Ear-Flap, Ear-Flap-Slide) are clearly understood by other elephants (just as they can be by long-term study by human observers), mean very specific things and indicate that elephants 1) have a particular plan which they can communicate with others; 2) can adjust this plan
+So while "Let's-Go"-Rumbles are uttered, others adopt a Waiting posture until the matriarch, after much Listening, J-Sniffing and Monitoring decides it is safe to proceed, where upon they bunch together and move purposefully, and at a fast pace in a Group-March (I have an example on film from Maasai Mara, 2015).
+Elephants typically move through dangerous habitat at high speed and at night in a very goal-oriented manner known as "streaking," which has been described and documented through the movements of elephants wearing satellite tracking collars (Douglas-Hamilton et al. 2005).
+The many different signals - calls, postures, gestures and behaviors elephants use to contemplate and initiate such movement (including others e.g. Ear-Flap, Ear-Flap-Slide) are clearly understood by attentive/listening/1702-listening.html?layout=gesture.